DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

     per_question_summary.py [directory]

-A second script extracts the tools and resources identified by the LLM judge.
+A second script, `summarize_tools.py` extracts the tools and resources identified by the LLM judge.
-This produces CSV output with the following columns:
+This produces a CSV output with the following columns:

 * pdf_filename: The input filename
 * number_of_tools: The number of tools used within the workflow, as identified by the LLM judge.